aspect-build/rules_webpack/README.md

 # Bazel rules for webpack

-EXPERIMENTAL: this repository is in early development and may be deleted and abandoned without warning.
+Note this repository is in early development and may still have breaking changes going forward.
-Do not depend on this yet.

 Ask in #javascript in slack.bazel.build if you'd like to contribute.